Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - Identified the key stakeholders who must commit to delivering success​
 - Determined if there is potential enterprise architecture to do​

+---

+# When do Enterprise Architects add value?

-For enterprise architects (EAs) to add value the problem should be a mess or wicked or both
+Enterprise architects (EAs) add value by

+- making sense of complexity
+- navigating through complexity
+- helping to manage uncertainty

+---

-- Messy
+# Messy Problems

-    – has high process, data or technology complexity
+- have high process, data or technology complexity
 - problem space is reasonably stable or changes in a predictable way
 - target state can be defined with a reasonable level of confidence
-    - Enterprise Architects can
+- Enterprise Architects can help
     - make sense of the complexity
-        - help define a target state
+    - define a target state
-        - help define a roadmap to deliver the target
+    - define a roadmap to deliver the target
-        - help define an incremental approach to benefits delivery
+    - define an incremental approach to benefits delivery

-    - EA engagement is likely to be front loaded focused on defining current state, target state and the roadmap followed by a supporting role to help maintain the overall integrity of the approach as the delivery progresses
+EA engagement is likely to be front loaded focused on defining current state, target state and the roadmap followed by a supporting role to help maintain the overall integrity of the approach in the delivery progresses

+---

-- Wicked
+# Wicked Problems

-    – poorly understood
+- poorly understood
 - constantly changing problem with complex interdependencies
-    - often has social / people complexity​
+- often have significant social / people complexity​
-    - significant parts of the target state cannot be defined with confidence
+- large parts of the currrent and / or target state cannot be defined with confidence
-    - Enterprise Architects can
+- Enterprise Architects can help
     - make sense of the complexity
     - identify areas of uncertainty
-        - help define incremental and experimental target states
+    - define experiments and nudges to enable learning
-        - help define an incremental approach to learning and benefits delivery
+    - define an incremental approach to benefits delivery

-     - EA engagement is likely to be continual during the programme
+EA engagement is likely to be continual during the programme

 ---

-# Contents
-### Workshop Set Up
+# Workshop Set Up

 1. Pre-condition
 2. Attendees
 3. Invitation
 4. Workshop roles
 5. Ground rules

-### Workshop Agenda
-1. The challenge
-1. Problem identification
-1. Break​
-1. Defining success
-1. Break​
-1. Route to value
-1. Break​
-1. Key stakeholders
-1. Decisions

-### Total duration - 4 to 6 hours

 ---

 # Precondition

 A concern of potentially enterprise wide significance has been identified by an EA​

 e.g.​